 Two in five Iowans will be diagnosed with cancer in their lifetimes.
-In 2021, we expect 18,900 new cancers will be diagnosed among Iowa residents, and an estimated 6,400 Iowans will die from cancer, 17 times the annual number caused by auto fatalities.
-Cancer surpassed heart disease as the leading cause of death in Iowa in 2007, accounting for about a quarter of all causes of death.
-Cancer is a major burden in Iowa and throughout the US.
-Because of the critical need for data, cancer is a reportable disease in all 50 states, although Iowa is one of only a few states that do not currently provide penalties for facilities that do not report.
+In 2022, we expect 20,000 new cancers will be diagnosed among Iowa residents and an estimated 6,300 Iowans will die from cancer, which is around 17 times the annual number caused by auto fatalities.
+Cancer accounts for about a quarter of all causes of death.
+Much work is needed to decrease the burden of cancer among Iowans.
+Currently, Iowa ranks #2 in the US for new cases of cancer (incidence) of all cancers combined and Iowa is the only state in the US with a significant increase in incidence from 2015-2019.